pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_21.png)

 7. You will be navigated to the “Jobs” screen.
-After some time, a notification will appear in the notification bar
+After some time, a message will appear in the notification bar

 ![](images/200/image200_22.png)